jmecom/capable/PROGRESS.md

 - Integer arithmetic now traps on overflow.
 - Division by zero traps.
 - Added a runtime test that overflows an addition.
+- Added explicit modular helpers in `sys.math` with a wrap test.